slu4coder/Minimal-64x4-Home-Computer/README.md

 The most computer from the least logic or the shortest way from TTL to Space Invaders.

 Quick note: This is a free and non-commercial project.
 I am in no way associated with any activies selling this as a product.
 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
-Please refer to appropriate documentations for detailed licensing information.
+Please refer to the applicable documentations for detailed licensing information.

 ![Minimal_64x4](https://github.com/slu4coder/Minimal-64x4-Home-Computer/assets/52576999/b4a158cd-91f6-47b0-8721-4080f0f73ec4)